arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

   - section_layout: 2col
     images:
-      - caption: 'Since the manufacturing process occurs bottom-up vertically, I also explored a vertical timeline to mirror this model; power-users responded incredibly well to this concept, but it was not as immediately intuitive as the standard horizontal layout'
+      - caption: 'Since the manufacturing process occurs bottom-up vertically, I also explored a vertical timeline to mirror this mental model; power users responded incredibly well to this concept, but it was not as immediately intuitive as the standard horizontal layout.
+This was deemed a nice-to-have option for horizontal or vertical docking.'
         description: 'Vertical timeline'
         url: '/projects/netfabb/netfabb-vertical-bar.png'
         positioning:
         width:
         height:
-      - caption: 'I ended up leaving Autodesk as this was being handed off to development, so did not see the fully implemented version'
+      - caption: 'I ended up leaving Autodesk as phase 1 was being handed off to development, so did not see the fully implemented version'
         description: 'Netfabb Simulation Utility displaying part displacement results'
         url: '/projects/netfabb/netfabb-animation-results.png'
         width: